CybercentreCanada/assemblyline4_docs/docs/user_manual/user_walkthrough.md

   ![Classification Picker, Once Clicked](./images/clicked_classification_picker.png)

-- **Submission Options**: Here, you can submit a file, a URL, or a SHA256 hash.
-Additionally, you can specify various options to tailor the submission to your needs.
+- **Submission Options**: Afterward, you can select the type of input between files, hashes or URLS to submit.
+Next, select the file or enter the hash or URL to analyze and type of analysis to perform on your input.
+Finaly, you can press the Submit button to create a submission.
+If you want to modify the submission parameters defined by the types of analysis, click on the "Tune" icon button to open the Submission Options panel and customize the parameters given your permissions.
+If you want to check if your input already exists in the system, press the "Search" icon button to open a dialog to perform a search request and provide a link to the existing file/URL.

   ![Submission Options Section](./images/submission_options_section.png)